 Global Economics for Managers will expand students' knowledge of economics in two directions.
 First, we expand the scope of inquiry to cover the economics of the nation in a global economy.
 This portion of the course will cover international economics and macroeconomics.
 We will study the larger economic forces that shape production, trade flows, capital flows, interest rates, exchange rates, and other variables that create the global economic landscape.
 The second direction is international microeconomics, which will apply the tools of microeconomics and international economics to illustrate how globalization influences performance, strategy, and policy within firms.
 Our ultimate objective is to help students develop a framework for analyzing both opportunities and risks in a global economic environment.

 This course is designed to provide Tuck students with immediately applicable skills for professional communication.
 You will complete the course with an understanding of and demonstrated improvements in overall communication, delivery and presentation skills.
 In addition, you will learn and practice effective techniques for delivering feedback.
-This mini-course is during the second half of Fall B to allow you to immediately apply your ManComm skills – during winter recruiting, your FYP and summer internship.
+This mini-course runs during Summer term to allow you to immediately apply your ManComm skills—in your other classes, during recruiting, your FYP and summer internship.

 The marketing course prepares general managers and brand managers to understand the strategic role of marketing and how to apply it in their organizations.
 The course teaches how to grow a business by thoroughly understanding its current and prospective customers, the only source of a firm's revenue.
 Companies with high or increasing market capitalizations know how to create, communicate and deliver value to their customers.
 Students will learn how to create such value by applying a set of frameworks and analytical tools in three areas: identifying market opportunities, setting a marketing strategy, and formulating the marketing mix.
 Case studies and a competitive simulation exercise are used to develop experience in implementing these frameworks and analytical tools in order to grow a business.
 Specific course topics include market research, consumer decision making, market segmentation, targeting, positioning, product development, advertising, pricing, and distribution.